CosmicMind/Graph/README.md

 ### A Simple Entity

 Let's begin with creating a simple model object using an Entity.
 An Entity represents a person, place, or thing.
-Below is an example of creating a User type Entity.
+Below is an example of creating a "User" type Entity.

 ```swift
 let graph: Graph = Graph()